closed until further notice, without a specific reopening date

 - Let the refuge personnel know if you wish to descend by cable car but you don’t have an Online Ticket.

-Failure to use the reservation on the time and date booked implies loss of the User’s rights.
+Failure to use the reservation on the time and date reserved implies loss of the User’s rights.

-Check our Terms and conditions for information on other reasons for cancellation.
+Check our Terms and conditions for information on other reasons for cancelling your reservation for spending the night in the Refuge on Mount Teide.

-Spending the night in the Altavista Mountain Refuge gives you the right to access the Teide crater before 9.00am.
-You do not need to apply for the National Park’s permit personally, because it is automatically granted when you stay at the Refuge.
+Spending the night in the Altavista Mountain Refuge on Teide gives you the right to access the Teide crater before 9.00am, which it is granted automatically when you stay at the Refuge.
+You do not need to apply for the National Park’s permit personally when making a reservation for the Refuge on Mount Teide.

 If you wish to descend by cable car, do not forget to buy your Online Ticket.